-The proposed development of the Logistics Hub at the AMSA Saldanha Works facility, in collaboration with Bidvest Port Operations, holds significant importance within the context of the South African National Development Plan (NDP).
+The proposed development of the Logistics Hub at the AMSA Saldanha Works facility, holds significant importance within the context of the South African National Development Plan (NDP).
 The project aims to repurpose a dormant industrial site, contributing to economic revitalization and job creation within the Saldanha Bay Local Municipality, Western Cape Province.